-Diabetes mellitus, ApoE gene variation, current smoking, and depression are associated with increased risk of Alzheimer's disease and cognitive decline.
-Limited evidence indicates that estrogens and nonsteroidal anti-inflammatory drugs increase the risk of Alzheimer's disease; no evidence exists that these medications increase risk for age-associated cognitive decline.
+Diabetes mellitus, ApoE gene variation, current smoking, and depression are associated with increased risk for Alzheimer disease and cognitive decline.
+Limited evidence indicates that estrogens and nonsteroidal antiinflammatory drugs increase the risk for Alzheimer disease; no evidence exists that these medications increase risk for age-associated cognitive decline.

-There are no consistent findings of increased risk for Alzheimer's disease and cognitive decline associated with obesity, hypertension, and blood homocysteine levels.
+There are no consistent findings of increased risk for Alzheimer disease and cognitive decline associated with obesity, hypertension, and blood homocysteine levels.
 Likewise, no decreased risk with cholinesterase inhibitors has been found.

-Cognitive engagement (indicated by literacy and social enrichment), physical activities in later life, and a diet low in saturated fat and high in vegetable intake were associated with decreased risk of Alzheimer's disease and cognitive decline.
-Light to moderate alcohol intake is associated with reduced risk of Alzheimer's disease, but findings for cognitive decline are inconsistent.
+Cognitive engagement (indicated by literacy and social enrichment), physical activities in later life, and a diet low in saturated fat and high in vegetable intake were associated with decreased risk for Alzheimer disease and cognitive decline.
+Light to moderate alcohol intake is associated with reduced risk for Alzheimer disease, but findings for cognitive decline are inconsistent.

-No consistent association has been found between Alzheimer's disease or cognitive decline and intake of gingko biloba; beta-carotene; flavonoids; multivitamins; and vitamins B12, C, and E.
+No consistent association has been found between Alzheimer disease or cognitive decline and intake of G. biloba, β -carotene; flavonoids; multivitamins; and vitamins B12, C, and E.